 Description:

 Infrared (IR) spectroscopy is a gold-standard bioanalytical technique for label-free, non-destructive and chemical-specific detection of biomolecules such as proteins, lipids, and nucleic acids by studying the vibrations of their molecular bonds.
 Recently, engineered nanophotonic metasurfaces have emerged as a powerful approach to significantly enhance the performance of IR spectroscopy for extreme sensitivity, faster response time, miniaturization and lab-on-a-chip integration.
 As a result, this new method, which is called Surface-Enhanced Infrared Absorption (SEIRA) spectroscopy is promising for a wide range of applications including disease diagnostics, environmental monitoring and safety.
-This project will aim to bring the application of IR metasurfaces and SEIRA to answer interesting and unexplored questions in the field of biology by trying to understand the molecular composition and function of biomolecules and study new types of biological samples – like identifying and studying protein biomarkers related to neurodegenerative disorders.
+In this project , we will apply IR metasurfaces and SEIRA to enable highly sensitive multiplexed detection of bioanalytes in aqueous conditions and high-resolution mid-IR tissue imaging.
+We will additionally focus on large-scale manufacturability of the designs to ensure that they are readily applicable in lab-on-chip and point-of-care device architectures.

 Who we are looking for:

-A motivated student curious to explore the limits of SEIRA for biosensing application in an experimental laboratory.
+A motivated student curious to explore the limits of SEIRA for biosensing application in an experimental laboratory and/or interested in developing new fabrication protocols on the state-of-the-art CMi tools.

-No prior experience in photonics/infrared spectroscopy is required as we offer you a chance to learn the basics and applications of infrared spectroscopy as well as cutting-edge nanophotonics with hands-on experience.
+Prior experience in photonics/infrared spectroscopy would be a plus, but is not required as we offer you a chance to learn the basics and applications of infrared spectroscopy as well as cutting-edge nanophotonics with hands-on experience.

 The project is available as an internship/thesis with at least a minimum duration of 4-6 months.
-Students able to start in Fall 2023 will be given preference.
+Students able to start in early 2026 will be given preference.
 The project can be tailored for EPFL students as a Bachelor or Master project.

 Contact persons at BIOS: